qmi03/hpc-mpi-rma-report/src/report/c1/index.typ

 = Introduction <introduction>

-Chapter 1 introduces the project's research focus on distributed barrier synchronization algorithms in high-performance computing. @motivation explores the motivation behind the research, highlighting the growing importance of high-performance computing across scientific domains, including large language model training and complex simulations.
+Chapter 1 introduces the project's research topic, focusing on distributed barrier synchronization algorithms in high-performance computing.

+@motivation explores the motivation behind the research, highlighting the growing importance of high-performance computing across scientific domains, including large language model training and complex simulations.
 Particularly, the section emphasizes the critical role of barrier algorithms in synchronizing computational processes